Tris Speaker: Stint as player-manager

 From the day that Speaker arrived in Cleveland, he was effectively assistant manager to Lee Fohl, who rarely made an important move without consulting him.
 George Uhle recalled an incident from 1919 during his rookie year with the Indians.
 Speaker often signaled to Fohl when he thought that a pitcher should be brought in from the bullpen.
-One day, Fohl misread Speaker's signal and brought in a different pitcher than Speaker had intended.
+On July 18, Fohl misread Speaker's signal and brought in a different pitcher than Speaker had intended.
 To avoid the appearance of overruling his manager, Speaker let the change stand.
 Pitcher Fritz Coumbe lost the game, Fohl resigned that night and Speaker became manager.
 Uhle said that Speaker felt bad for contributing to Fohl's departure.

 Speaker guided the 1920 Indians to their first World Series win.
 In a crucial late season game against the second-place White Sox, Speaker caught a hard line drive hit to deep right-center field by Shoeless Joe Jackson, ending the game.
 On a dead run, Speaker leaped with both feet off the ground, snaring the ball before crashing into a concrete wall.
 As he lay unconscious from the impact, Speaker still held the baseball.
 In the 1920 World Series against Brooklyn, Speaker hit an RBI triple in the deciding game, which the Indians won 3–0.
 Cleveland's 1920 season was also significant due to the death of Ray Chapman on August 17.
 Chapman died after being hit in the head by a pitch from Carl Mays.
 Chapman had been asked about retirement before the season, and he said that he wanted to help Speaker earn Cleveland's first World Series victory before thinking of retirement.

 During that championship season, Speaker is credited with introducing the platoon system, which attempted to match right-handed batters against left-handed pitchers and vice versa.
 Sportswriter John B. Sheridan was among the critics of the system, saying, "The specialist in baseball is no good and won't go very far...
 The whole effect of the system will be to make the players affected half men...
 It is farewell, a long farewell to all that player's chance of greatness...
-It destroys young ball players by destroying their most precious quality – confidence in their ability to hit any pitcher, left or right, alive, dead, or waiting to be born."
+It destroys young ball players by destroying their most precious quality — confidence in their ability to hit any pitcher, left or right, alive, dead, or waiting to be born."
 Baseball Magazine was supportive, pointing out that Speaker had results that backed up his system.